Polynomials for Crystal Frameworks and the Rigid Unit Mode Spectrum: Determinations of RUM spectra.

 for the monomial order with $z>w>u$.

-The polynomial above was also obtained in \cite{weg} and \cite{owe-pow-crystal} by calculation.
-The framework is also the tetrahedral net framework for $\beta$-cristobalite, \cite{dov-exotic} (and also happens to be associated with the recent material HerbertSmithite).
+The polynomial above was also obtained in Wegner \cite{weg} and Owen and Power \cite{owe-pow-crystal} by direct calculation.

-We remark that the kagome net has other deformations, or phases, and one such phase features in tridymite which was the first system where curved surfaces of RUMs were observed \cite{dov-exotic}.

-Note that any $2d$ zeolite $\C$ which admits a two-colouring, with no like coloured triangles adjacent, similarly determines a $3d$ zeolite $\D$ by the layer construction.
-In particular this applies to $\C_a$ and its phases $\C_b, \C_c$.
-Once again since the layers are effectively decoupled a RUM phase $(\omega_2, \omega_2)$ for $\C$ leads to a line $(\omega_2, \omega_2, \omega)$ in the RUM spectrum of $\D$.

-{\bf Example (g): Sodalite.} We now define the sodalite framework $\C_{{\rm SOD}}$ which is a zeolite framework in three dimensions, with cubic symmetry, which is built from 4-rings of tetrahedra.
-(The tetrahedra represent ~SiO$_4$ rigid units with silicon atoms at the centres and oxygen atoms at the vertices.)
-These 4-rings, so-called secondary building units in zeolite assembly \cite{zeo-1}, are oriented in the high symmetry arrangement indicated in Figure 9.
-Six such rings may be placed on the the six faces of an imaginary cube so that vertices sit on the midpoints of the edges of the cube.
-This gives a finite bar-joint framework that we call the sodalite cage.
-With unit edge length for the tetrahedra the cube has sidelength $1+\sqrt{2}$ while the unit cell for $\C_{{\rm SOD}}$ has side-length $2+\sqrt{2}$.

-A motif for the framework can be based on the set $F_e$ of edges in three pairwise-connected $4$-rings of the sodalite cage.
-The images of the edges of $F_e$ under the action of the associated isometry group $\T$, with orthogonal period vectors of length $2+\sqrt{2}$ are disjoint and generate the crystal framework $\C_{{\rm SOD}}$.
-For the set $F_v$ one could take the vertices $F_e$ except for the $12$ vertices furthest from the imaginary cube faces.
-There are $24$ such edges and the resulting matrix function has $72$ rows and $72$ columns.
+The kagome net framework and its various periodic positions or placements feature as the tetrahedral net frameworks for a range of materials and their phases.
+It is the framework for $\beta$-cristobalite, for example, while a particular placement gives the framework for tridymite.
+This was the first material for which curved surfaces of RUMs were observed.
+(Dove et al \cite{dov-exotic}.)

+{\bf Example (e): Sodalite and $\C_{\rm SOD}$.} The framework $\C_{\rm SOD}$ has a symbol function with $72$ rows and columns.
+Indeed, it is in Maxwell counting equilibrium, being a 3D zeolite crystal framework, and the motif set $F_e$ consists of the edges of three 4-rings of tetrahedra.
 We prove that $\C_{{\rm SOD}}$ is of order $N$.
 Specifically we show, by infinitesimal flex geometry, that there is a nonzero infinitesimal flex $v$ of the finite sodalite cage framework such that all the outer vertices are fixed by $v$.
-That is, $v_{\kappa, \delta}=0$ if $p_{\kappa,\delta}$ is an outer vertex of the cage.
+That is, $v_{\kappa, \delta}=0$ if $p_{\kappa,\delta}$ is any of the 24 outer vertices of the cage.
 The "outer fixed" sodalite cage framework has $36$ free vertices with $108$ degrees of freedom while there are $144$ constraining edges.
-Despite this considerable over-constraint there is sufficient symmetry to allow in a one-dimensional space of infinitesimal flexes.
+Despite this considerable over-constraint there is sufficient symmetry to allow in a proper infinitesimal flex.